gitKingBien/osint/README.md

 #Generic OSINT Search Tool

-This is a simple Open Source Intelligence (OSINT) search tool built using only **HTML, CSS, and JavaScript**.
+Simple Open Source Intelligence (OSINT) tool built using **HTML, CSS, and JavaScript**.
 It helps you generate search queries for Google and other search engines, including targeted searches for social media platforms using Google dorking.

 ---